 Conclusion

-Cloud is something most companies have either moved to or are planning to move to shortly.
-This means that cloud environments – public, private, and hybrid – will become more commonplace.
-However, it also means that the threats to these business-critical environments will also increase.
+Most companies have either moved to or are planning to move to the cloud.
+This means that cloud environments—public, private, and hybrid—will become more commonplace.
+However, it also means that the threats to these business-critical environments will increase.

 We hope these key concepts and best practices for hybrid cloud security help you secure your cloud investments.

-Xavor offers AWS and Azure cloud services to startups and Fortune 500 companies around the world.
-Our cloud security services provide end-to-end protection for cloud environments, including hybrid clouds.
+Xavor offers AWS and Azure cloud services to startups and Fortune 500 companies worldwide.
+Our cloud security services, including hybrid clouds, provide end-to-end protection for cloud environments.

-If you want to learn more about how Xavor can help secure your cloud environment, drop us a line at [email protected] for a free consultation session!
+If you want to learn more about how Xavor can help secure your cloud environment, drop us at [email protected] for a free consultation session!